OleksandraRyzhova0502/marketing-funnel-app/README.md

 npm run build
 ```

-The production build will be in the `dist` directory.
+The production build will be in the `build` directory.

 ### Preview Production Build